← Close

 Residency:

 Born in 1979 in Luanda (Angola), Kiluanji Kia Henda is a Multidisciplinary artist that uses humor and visual storytelling to examine Angola’s colonial history and propose new possibilities for the future.
 His work has been presented at the Venice Biennale, Bienal de São Paolo, and Gwangju Biennial, and his photo series Rusty Mirage (The City Skyline) (2013) was acquired by the Tate Modern in 2019.
-Working in photography, video, installation, and performance, Kia Henda connects Angola’s struggle for liberation and pursuit of a postcolonial identity to global histories of slavery and colonization.
-He employs humor to mediate heavy subjects like oppression, war, and poverty, and he repurposes public spaces charged with historical significance to reshape collective memory.

 Migrants Who Don’t Give a Fuck.
 2019